9 Do’s and Don’ts of Nonprofit Social Media

 Do: Develop personas and post content geared toward your different generations and audiences.
 Each generation tends to have its own content preferences:

-• Generation Z: Brief, relevant, authentic content for short attention spans
+• Generation Z: Video-first content, authentic behind-the-scenes glimpses, and social impact focus with brief, relevant content for short attention spans.

-• Generation X: Straightforward, visually engaging content for sharing
+• Generation X: Straightforward, visually engaging content for sharing, with emphasis on impact metrics

-• Baby Boomers: Content-heavy posts, polls, quizzes for info and knowledge
+• Baby Boomers: Content-heavy posts, polls, quizzes for info and knowledge, with preference for longer-form content

 Sources